Are you thinking about your retirement?

 That said; the opposite is also possible.
 For example: If you face any sudden financial crunch, you can reduce your investment amount in SIP investment for a while.

-If you accidentally miss a SIP payment by not having sufficient balance in your bank account, you can compensate for it.
+If you accidentally miss a SIP payment by not having a sufficient balance in your bank account, you can compensate for it.

-For example: if your SIP date is 5th of every month and your bank account has no sufficient balance to make the payment, it will be considered a missed SIP.
+For example: if your SIP date is the 5th of every month and your bank account has no sufficient balance to make the payment, it will be considered a missed SIP.
 You can compensate for the missed SIP by making an additional payment for the SIP amount the next day.
 Since there will be no bigger change in NAV of units in 1 day, it will not affect your corpus accumulation process.

 The key to accumulating hassle free retirement corpus is to start early so that the monthly payment is more affordable.
 True to the proverb “Make hay while the sun shines”, an early start to building Mutual Fund SWP also encourages investment in multiple open ended SIPs with diversified Asset management companies thereby increasing the return on investment.